Yale’s Accessibility Policy

 - Contact the Digital Accessibility Specialist, your local faculty support staff, or the Library’s Course Reserves staff to assess and improve the accessibility of course materials.

-- Attend a session on making Canvas sites more accessible or enroll in this self-paced tutorial.
+- Attend an upcoming accessibility event or enroll in this self-paced tutorial.